In-patient luxury rehab center in Thailand

 Trichotillomania, also known as a hair-pulling disorder, is a mental health disorder with recurrent or irresistible impulses to pull out hair from the scalp, eyebrows, eyelashes, and other parts of the body.
 These uncontrollable urges that lead to hair-pulling persist even when a person tries to stop.

-Estimates show that five to 10 million people in the United States have trichotillomania.
-Numbers also reveal six out of 1000 people will develop this disorder at some point in their lifetime, according to a post from the Anxiety & Depression Association of America.
-Some reports show the overall prevalence of trichotillomania is between 0.6% and 4.0%.
-That said, statistical information is tricky to gather for many organizations primarily because many people with trichotillomania are in denial, i.e., they believe they don’t have a problem or they refuse to seek professional help for their condition.
-That means these numbers could be higher.
+Another 2013 report by Huynh et al., published in the journal Seminars in Cutaneous Medicine and Surgery showed that the overall prevalence of trichotillomania is between 0.6% and 4.0%.
+That said, statistical information is tricky to gather for many organizations primarily because people with trichotillomania are often in denial, i.e., they believe they don’t have a problem or they refuse to seek professional help for their condition.
+That means these numbers are possibly higher.

 To diagnose the condition, healthcare professionals first need to evaluate the extent of hair loss.
 During the process, they ask questions about hair loss and how a patient feels before, during, and after pulling their hair.
-Sometimes doctors order some tests to rule out other potential causes behind this behavior.
+Sometimes doctors order tests to rule out other potential causes behind this behavior.
 Trichotillomania is diagnosed when a patient meets the impulse control disorder DSM-5 criteria.

 Trichotillomania affects the way people feel about themselves.
-The hair-pulling disorder tends to exhibit detrimental effects on a person’s mental health and well-being.
+The hair-pulling disorder tends to exhibit detrimental effects on a person’s mental health and wellbeing.
 For that reason, patients with trichotillomania need a strong support system and proper treatment to feel better and improve their quality of life.

 2. Intermittent explosive disorder